The first result of the Logic Tree is a task, in this chapter we go to explain the different type of tasks that we can implant it in our RCM program.

 2. Testing (Operational, Visual, and Automatic): Periodically testing or checking out to determine serviceability and detect electrical/mechanical-related degradation.
 It can be considered a failure finding task.

 3. Inspection / Functional Test: Periodically inspecting materials/items to determine their serviceability by comparing their physical, electrical, mechanical, etc., characteristics (as applicable) to expected standards.
 It can be considered a failure finding task.

 4. Restoration: Periodically tasks to restore the design conditions of an item, it can include cleaning some elements a full overhaul.

 5. Installation: Periodic replacement of limited-life items or the items experiencing time cycle or wear degradation, to maintain the specified system tolerance.

-Also, we can calculate the optimum maintenance interval based in the failure rate that we need to keep, according the formula:
+Also, we can calculate the optimum maintenance interval based on the failure rate that we need to keep, according to the formula:

-Finally, we can calculate the time based maintenance costs, considering the cost of the task, the risk of a failure due the task and the probability of failure during the maintenance interval, according the formula:
+Finally, we can calculate the time-based maintenance costs, considering the cost of the task, the risk of failure due to the task and the probability of failure during the maintenance interval, according to the formula:

 Ctb = Cf X Pf + Ctp + Cf X Pfp + (Ctp + Cf) X Pft X Pf

-Ctb is the cost of time based maintenance, Cf is the cost of failure, Pf the probability of failure during the maintenance interval, Cpt is the cost of the preventive task, Ppf is the probability of failure due the preventive task, and Pft is the probability of the preventive task doesn’t avoid the failure.
+Ctb is the cost of time-based maintenance, Cf is the cost of failure, Pf the probability of failure during the maintenance interval, Cpt is the cost of the preventive task, Ppf is the probability of failure due to the preventive task, and Pft is the probability of the preventive task doesn’t avoid failure.